VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

     vspace paramexample

-This command will create the folder, ParamterSweepExample with 100 folders inside of it, each with their own sun.in, earth.in and vpl.in with the parameters from the EarthInteror example (with the dTMan and dTCore changed based on the vspace file).
+This command will create the folder, ParameterSweepExample with 100 folders inside of it, each with their own sun.in, earth.in and vpl.in with the parameters from the EarthInteror example (with the dTMan and dTCore changed based on the vspace file).
 Now we are ready to run multi-planet